bonninr/rusty-pipes/readme.md

 ## Missing features / Limitations / Known Issues

-* Will not work well on HDDs or slow SSDs (little can be done about that)
+* Streaming mode will not work well on HDDs or slow SSDs (use precaching in such cases)
 * Support for different manuals and switches
 * Does not work as a plugin in DAWs